-This stretch of the Great Ocean Road is much less visited than the icons to the east, but rewards the intrepid traveller with some incredible sights and truly unique locations.
+This stretch of the Great Ocean Road is much less visited than the icons to the east but rewards the intrepid traveller with some incredible sights and truly unique locations.

 This little seaside village is a delight.
 It’s very easy for time to melt away as you stare out across the beautiful beach.
-There is actually a cafe right-on-the-beach which makes the perfect place for a scenic coffee and chat.
+There is actually a cafe right on the beach which makes the perfect place for a scenic coffee and chat.

-After your tea or coffee it’s time to drive on to the Petrified Forest and the Blowholes on the other side of the cape.
+After your tea or coffee, it’s time to drive on to the Petrified Forest and the Blowholes on the other side of the cape.

 You almost need to pinch yourself once you start walking amongst these amazing lunar-like landscapes.
 Just to check you are still on earth and haven’t slipped through some vortex and landed on the moon.
 It’s like nothing else I have seen on my travels anywhere in the world.
 The forest is actually a collection of sandstone stacks that have been hollowed out over millions of years by rainwater.

 Tip: The Bridgewater Blowholes are a great spot to watch the power of the ocean below you.
 An excellent boardwalk and viewing platform have been constructed but hold on to your hat!
 It can be seriously windy as the wind howls in from the ocean.
 Watching the waves crash into the rocks below is mesmerizing.
-It’s only about a five-minute walk from the ‘forest’ to the blowholes.

 This amazing sight, only minutes west of Warrnambool, is one of Australia’s most unique locations formed more than 30,000 years ago by a series of volcanic eruptions.
 This landscape may have been shaped by violent beginnings, but today it’s a place of nature, stillness and calm.
 The sweeping views across the crater are jaw-dropping.